SeanKilleen/seankilleen.github.io/hire/index.md

 * High-performing, enabled, and engaged teams
 * The growth of leaders within teams and organizations
 * Organizational agility -- a culture of learning, experimentation, and quality
+* Confidence in code via automated testing and great processes
 * DevOps-related expertise (CI/CD pipelines, operational visibility, robust delivery mechanisms)

+## Are we a good match?

+### Types of Work

+I'm likely a fit for the following types of roles or similar:

+* **Technical Leadership:** Rallying a team or organization toward an objective and moving things forward is something I'm very partial to.
+Depending on the organization, this may be a Director, Fellow, Principal, or Technical Manager role (or similar).
+I am at my best when I'm providing a large impact across teams or an organization and empowering / enabling teams to achieve that impact.
+* **Developer Relations:** I love forming relationships and speaking / blogging / streaming / teaching about technology and development approaches.
+* **Internal / productivity engineering:** I delight in being a force multiplier and enabling my colleagues to do their best.
+Tooling, CI/CD pipelines and systems, removing blockers, etc. I'd probably do best when combining this with some sort of technical leadership capacity, as I believe everyone should be invested in these things.
+* **Sales Engineering:** I see this as similar to developer relations, in that I love helping potential customers see where they could derive benefit, and I enjoy contributing value to a variety of challenges.

+### I'm potentially a great fit if...

+(You don't have to check all of these boxes, especially if you'd like me to help move you to that place.)

+* :heavy_check_mark: **The position is full-time**.
+I'm looking to find a place I can grow with and make a substantial impact.
+* :heavy_check_mark: **You work in the Microsoft / .NET space**.
+I'm comfortable in other arenas but am currently most invested in that ecosystem.
+* :heavy_check_mark: **The position is remote**, particularly if the organization is remote-first.
+I don't mind being in person, but COVID-10 adjusted my priorities.
+* :heavy_check_mark: **Your organization is looking to embrace agility.**
+* :heavy_check_mark: **You want smaller feedback loops.** I like to move organizations toward streams of value, working iteratively and incrementally to produce it.
+* :heavy_check_mark: **Culture is on the table.** I believe people who work at an organization have (and should have) a hand in shaping culture.
+* :heavy_check_mark: **I can work in public.** I enjoy working transparently in the open.
+If you happen to build open source software or collaborate in an open format, that's something I'd be interested in.
+This is part of the appeal of developer relations / sales engineering for me as well.
+* :heavy_check_mark: **I can teach.** Whether it's the general public or my own team, I love learning from others and I love helping to level others up.
+* :heavy_check_mark: **I can create content around my work.** I tend to create content -- tweets, blog posts, demos, streams -- around the work I'm doing.
+It doesn't have to be part of the day to day, but sharing with the world is very important to me, so it at least shouldn't be frowned upon.
+(I'd never reveal anything in confidence, etc. of course.)
+* :heavy_check_mark: **You're at least cloud-curious.** The cloud offers a great deal of potential for organizations.
+If you're not currently using it, it would be great if you're at least open to considering the value it can provide.
+* :heavy_check_mark: **Your organization has policies that care about people.** Flexible / Unlimited / Mandatory PTO, unlimited sick time, an environment of freedom/trust.
+* :heavy_check_mark: **You don't want me to stay "in a lane".** I am someone who loves "honey-combing" to provide value across an organization.
+* :heavy_check_mark: **You want ideas for improvement.** I have been described as an "idea-dense" person.
+They're not all going to be gold, but receptive organizations will benefit the most from me.
+* :heavy_check_mark: **You believe that technology delivery is a team sport.**
+* :heavy_check_mark: **You care about a culture which very much includes Diversity, Inclusion, and Belonging.** I have no desire to reinforce harmful status quo or toxic systems of inequality.

+### I'm potentially not a great fit if...

+(It's OK if you check some of these boxes, especially if you want my help in fixing them.)

+* :x: **The position is contract / temporary.** I'm only seeking full-time roles where I can invest effort and make an impact.
+* :x: **The work is in consulting (at least not right now).** I have a background in great consulting impact, but am looking to switch things up a bit and bring my full potential and impact to bear on the mission of an organization.
+* :x: **I will be stuck using less-than-ideal equipment, especially if I can't bring my own.** While not a game-changer, this usually signals a lack of investment in engineering culture, as the time loss of underpowered hardware vastly outweighs the cost savings.
+* :x: **You work with non-civilian government.** I want to ensure my personal ethics remain aligned with my work.
+* :x: **You are looking for a super-senior individual contributor.** While I have the technical skills and can certainly do this as needed, I prefer working with and leveling up teams.
+Technology delivery is a team sport.
+* :x: **You are located < 30 min from Arlington, VA (if not remote).** I am a Dad to a little guy and I'd like to spend more of my time at home instead of commuting.
+* :x: **Your organization uses SAFe or scaled agile approaches.** Honestly?
+I just don't think they work, and I think they impede organizational agility.
+I keep an open mind, though, and you're welcome to try to change it.
+* :x: **You don't want to move things forward.** I am continually seeking to move approaches, technology, and organizational culture forward.
+It's how I'm programmed.
+I'm a realist -- these things don't happen overnight, and I don't have some grand perfect vision -- but if your organization isn't interested in that, it's probably not a great fit.
+* :x: **You 'do Agile' or think there's one way to be agile.** Agility takes many forms and is a continual pursuit.

 ## Clearances